Iams Proactive Health Review

 Like other meat by-products, chicken by-products are considered controversial, mainly because they are inexpensive ingredients which consumers have equated with slaughterhouse waste.
 However, manufactures and many experts claim that animal by-products are unjustly criticized.
 Proponents state that "named" by-products, such as chicken by-products, supply many important nutrients required by cats.

-The second ingredient is corn grits.
+The third ingredient is corn grits.
 Corn grits are made from ground corn.
 Corn is a cereal grain which provides a modest amount of vitamins, minerals, and plant based protein.
 It also happens to be one of the most controversial ingredients in cat food.

 Proponents of corn claim that corn is highly digestible and an excellent source of protein, energy, vitamins, minerals, and essential fatty acids.